Phil Shoemaker, the President of Originations at Home Point Financial, talks about scaling your sales group.

 It’s a little bit of both.
 I will be honest with you.
 I was lucky that I worked for a group of people in the early days of Caliber, and they came from Countrywide.
 I will use Home Point now as an example.
 I will spend 20% or 30% of my time on compensation.
 It is a very important part of the equation.
 There are examples that you can point to in the industry.
 I try to understand because part of compensation, you got to understand what you are competing for and against.

-Understanding how you build something that is competitive against your peers, especially if you are trying to win that top salesperson in the market.
+Part of compensation is understanding what you're competing for and against.
+Share on XUnderstanding how you build something that is competitive against your peers, especially if you are trying to win that top salesperson in the market.
 Having an outside perspective is good, and oftentimes, the brokerage industry lacks creativity.
 Looking at other industries and different strategies around compensation is a good thing but it isn’t a one size fits all thing.
 It is something that takes a lot of time and thought.
 There’s no silver bullet.

 When you are looking outside, are there any other industries in particular or do you look at banking or financial services?
 In other words, what do you think is something that is appropriate that would apply in the mortgage banking world?